sleepyOwl14/proximax-bc-docs/docs/client/commands.md

 ## Monitoring

-The NEM2 command line interface has a set of monitoring commands to track events in the NEM blockchain.
+The Sirius-Chain command line interface has a set of monitoring commands to track events in the Sirius-Chain.

 ### Block